 After reprimanding his sons, Eli did nothing further to correct the terrible sins in his family and at the tabernacle.
 As a result, a man of God came and chastised him, telling him that he honored his sons more than God 1 Samuel 2:27–29

-And did I choose him out of all the tribes of Israel my priest, to offer upon mine altar, to burn incense, to wear an ephod before me? and did I give unto the house of thy father all the offerings made by fire of the children of Israel?
+28 And did I choose him out of all the tribes of Israel to be my priest, to offer upon mine altar, to burn incense, to wear an ephod before me? and did I give unto the house of thy father all the offerings made by fire of the children of Israel?

 In what way had Eli honored his sons more than God?
 The priest reproved his sons, but he did not effectively restrain them.

 What did the man of God say would happen to the house of Eli?
 1 Samuel 2:30–35.

 30 Wherefore the Lord God of Israel saith, I said indeed that thy house, and the house of thy father, should walk before me for ever: but now the Lord saith, Be it far from me; for them that honour me I will honour, and they that despise me shall be lightly esteemed.

 31 Behold, the days come, that I will cut off thine arm, and the arm of thy father’s house, that there shall not be an old man in thine house.

 32 And thou shalt see an enemy in my habitation, in all the wealth which God shall give Israel: and there shall not be an old man in thine house for ever.